kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - Guaranteeing that optional WAS capabilities are available merely because Workload and PodGroup discovery succeeds.
 Their feature gates and maturity are independent.
+- Redefining `RecreateGroupAfterStart` for native gang wait-for-capacity semantics.
+This KEP does not change that policy.

 [kep407]: https://github.com/kubernetes-sigs/lws/tree/main/keps/407-gang-scheduling
 [kep766]: https://github.com/kubernetes-sigs/lws/tree/main/keps/766-DisaggregatedSet